-Angels flew, soldiers fought, crowds cowered in fear, saints rose to heaven – the 17th century produced some of the most dynamic, majestic, and magnificent art the world has ever seen.
-An upsurge in power of the Roman Catholic Church from 1600 – 1750 saw religious art spread like propaganda, in a style more forceful and emotional than ever before.
+Angels flew, soldiers fought, crowds cowered in fear, saints rose to heaven—the 17th century produced some of the most dynamic, majestic, and magnificent art the world has ever seen.
+An upsurge in power of the Roman Catholic Church from 1600 to 1750 saw religious art spread like propaganda, in a style more forceful and emotional than ever before.

 This was the Baroque cultural movement, and Rome was its epicenter.
-Artists like Caravaggio and Bernini have kept the Baroque era alive throughout the architecture and artistic spaces of modern Rome, offering students interested in art history close encounters at every turn.
+Even today, the Baroque era is kept alive through the architecture and artistic spaces of Rome, offering students close encounters at every turn.

 What Makes Art ‘Baroque’?